AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md

 ## Web

-You can submit a support ticket from the self-serve Experience League portal.
+You can submit a support ticket from the self-serve [!DNL Experience League] portal.

 >[!CAUTION]
 >
 >Only authorized support contacts (or entitled customers) can submit online support tickets.

-1. From the [Experience League](https://experienceleague.adobe.com) website, click **[!UICONTROL Support]**  at the top of the page.
+1. From the [[!DNL Experience League]](https://experienceleague.adobe.com) website, click **[!UICONTROL Support]**  at the top of the page.

    ![](assets/experience-league-top-navigation-with-support-highlighted.png)

    From the support homepage, you can easily navigate to your open support cases, log a new case, view the top Support articles, or access additional learning sources.

-1. To submit a case, select the option "Open a support case", then click **[!UICONTROL Sign] In**.
+1. To submit a case, select the option "[!UICONTROL Open a support case]", then click **[!UICONTROL Sign] In**.

 1. Click **[!UICONTROL Open case]** in the left sidebar.

    ![](assets/left-nav-bar-for-exl-support-portal.png)

-   The [!UICONTROL case creation] page opens where you can enter your product name (Adobe Workfront, Adobe Workfront Fusion, etc.), case title, and case description.
+   The [!UICONTROL case creation] page opens where you can enter your product name ([!DNL Adobe Workfront], [!DNL Adobe Workfront Fusion], etc.), case title, and case description.

    >[!TIP]
    >